ritthickkt/airtable_clone/README.md

     *   Advanced sorting and filtering capabilities.
     *   Show, hide, and reorder columns.
 *   **Type-Safe API**: End-to-end type safety with tRPC, ensuring consistency between the client and server.
+*   **Adding 100k Rows**: Ability to add 100,000 rows at once with optimistic UI updates and infinite scrolling for a smooth user experience.

 ## 🛠️ Tech Stack